vladbph/cymatix-doc/README.md

 - ***`Train Of Thought technology`***
     * Maintains a train of thought of the conversation using proprietary mechanism and inferences history
 - ___`Session-based conversation instances`___  Memory and context is kept on the `backend`.
 Client application does not need to collect inference history(!).
-- ***`Inference pipeline`*** to efficiently resolve ambiguity
 - Ability to create ***`1000s of utterances`*** in minutes
 - ___`States, Events and Sensors Data Embedding`___ contextual support
+- ___`Scripting support`___.
+    * Along with `ToTh`, developer may choose to use python scripts that runs on backend to update inferences based on the context.
+This way client application focuses on the task at hand.
-- `Regex` layer support.
-Yes, why would you need to use ML for simple things.?
-You may, but you don't have to
+- `Regex` support.
+Yes, why would you need to use trainable models for simple things.?
+You may, but you don't have to.
-- Optional `scripting support`.
-    * All layers of the pipeline are ML layers, however if desired, scripting can be used to make contextual changes.
 - Idioms interpretation mechanism
     * "I would really want to grab a bite and then go back home" => ``` { 't_intent':'NAVIGATE', 't_stopover':'restaurant', 't_dest':'Home' } ```
-- Lookup labels support
+- Trainable Lookup labels support
     * "I want BBQ chicken and new york pizza" => "I want PIZZA_KIND and PIZZA_KIND pizza" => ``` { 't_intent':'ORDER_PIZZA', 't_kind':['BBQ chicken', 'new york']```
 - NLU tasks:
     - `Self-contained` inferences: